ibm-cloud-docs/hpc-ibm-spectrumlsf/process-manager.md

 ## Configuring IBM Spectrum LSF Process Manager
 {: #config-process-manager}

 IBM Spectrum LSF Process Manager is enabled by default as part of the LSF suite deployment.
-By default, the process manager is installed and runs on the primary management node (typically Management Node 1).
+The process manager is installed and runs on the primary management node (typically Management Node 1).

 By default, High Availability (HA) for Process Manager is not enabled.
-The service runs as a standalone instance on a single node.
+The service runs as a stand-alone instance on a single node.
 If the node goes down, process manager and application center UI will become temporarily unavailable.
 {: note}

 ## Checking IBM Spectrum LSF Process Manager